polecatspeaks/ansible/README.md

 # ansible
 Random Ansible Stuff

-mysql-users: This role will let ansible create mysql users for you.
+mysql-users: This role will let ansible create and remove mysql users for you.